AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/introduction.md

 1. Content Models
    * Content Models are structured representation of content.
-   * These are defined by model developers (information architects) in the AEM Content Fragment Model editor.
+   * These are defined by information architects in the AEM Content Fragment Model editor.
    * Content Models serve as a basis for Content Fragments.
 1. Content Fragments
    * Content Fragments are instantiations of content models.
    * These are created by content authors using the AEM Content Fragment editor.
    * They are stored in AEM Assets and managed in Assets Admin UI.
 1. Content API for delivery
+   * The AEM GraphQL API supports Content Fragment delivery.
    * The AEM Assets REST API supports Content Fragment CRUD operations.
-   * The AEM GraphQL API supports Content Fragment delivery.
-   * Direct content delivery is also possible with the Content Fragment Core Component's JSON export.
+   * Direct content delivery is also possible with the [Content Fragment Core Component's JSON export.](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/content-fragment-component.html)

 ## Headless Getting Started Guides {#getting-started}

-The Headless Getting Started Guides lay out a simple path for for creating, managing, and delivering experiences using AEM as a Cloud Service.
+The Headless Getting Started Guides lay out a simple path for for creating, managing, and delivering experiences using AEM as a Cloud Service in five steps.
 Each guide builds on the previous, so it is recommended to explore them thoroughly and in order.

 1. [Creating a Configuration](getting-started/create-configuration.md)
 1. [Creating a Content Fragment Model](getting-started/create-content-model.md)